prof-tejera/cs-e39-a2/README.md

 ## Common Props and Functionality
 Although each timer receives some props specific to that mode, there are some props that all timers should receive:

-`onStart`: a function that is called when the timer is started `onFinish`: a function that is called when the timer is done
+`onStart`: a function that is called when the timer is started
+`onFinish`: a function that is called when the timer is done:
 - TABATA and XY when all rounds are done
 - Countdown: when the timer reaches 0
 - Stopwatch: when the time cap is reached